 Candidates will be assessed by their application submission, recommendations, and essays.
 After review, select candidates will then be invited to participate in final interviews.
-Finalist notifications will be made in mid-March 2022, interviews will be conducted in mid-April 2022, and final acceptance notifications will be distributed in April 2019.
+Finalist notifications will be made in mid-March 2022, interviews will be conducted in mid-April 2022, and final acceptance notifications will be distributed at the beginning of May 2022.

 FREQUENTLY ASKED QUESTIONS

 Q: How often will I be required to travel and how many days of work will I miss?

 Please note that some participants may need to travel the day before a module begins in order to arrive in time for the start of the session.
 Stand-To VLP was designed so that participants could remain in their jobs while in the program, but we encourage you to discuss the opportunity with your employer and ensure their support for the schedule that is required of accepted participants.